Waking you up in the morning isn’t coffee’s only benefit, here are 5 other benefits of drinking java

 4. Coffee is our main source of antioxidants (in the West)

 If you don’t fully understand the benefits of consuming antioxidants, then jump on that as soon as you finish reading this article.
 Here is a short list of ways antioxidants can improve your life: more energy slows aging, and fights cancer-causing free radicals.

 Coffee is full of antioxidants.
-In fact, in the west coffee is the biggest source of antioxidants in our diets.
+You can use certain brewing techniques to increase the health benefit.
+In the west coffee is the biggest source of antioxidants in our diets.
 Many of us don’t have as much access to fresh fruit and vegetables as the experts would like.
 Drinking beverages like green tea, coffee, and matcha tea are an easy way to add antioxidants to your diet.

 5. Coffee can lower your chances of developing Alzheimer’s Disease and Dementia

 Alzheimer’s Disease is currently the leading global cause of Dementia.
 Dementia is a degenerative disease that mainly affects people over 60.
 Dementia currently has no cure.